It’s Getting Harder for International STEM Students to Find Work After Graduation

 That would leave the U.S. less prepared to compete globally and to develop its own workforce.
 China and the U.S. are vying for dominance in artificial intelligence, which requires computer-science training.
 The U.S. lags countries such as South Korea and Germany, according to an Economist Intelligence Unit study, in preparing students to work with computational thinking, AI, and robotics.

-The unpredictable changes to the STEM training program fit the Trump Administration’s pattern of making it more difficult for noncitizens to visit or live in the U.S: the travel ban, the decision to end the Deferred Action for Childhood Arrivals program, the separation of migrant families at the border; the D.H.S.’s plans to rescind the International Entrepreneur Rule, which allowed foreign-born entrepreneurs to stay in the United States legally for up to five years.
+The unpredictable changes to the STEM training program fit the Trump administration’s pattern of making it more difficult for noncitizens to visit or live in the U.S: the travel ban, the decision to end the Deferred Action for Childhood Arrivals program, the separation of migrant families at the border; the D.H.S.’s plans to rescind the International Entrepreneur Rule, which allowed foreign-born entrepreneurs to stay in the United States legally for up to five years.

 In October, the National Foundation for American Policy raised concerns that the White House could try to eliminate the STEM optional practical training program entirely.
 It cited the administration’s “Buy American and Hire American” executive order, implemented last year, which gave the D.H.S. a broad mandate to “protect the interests of United States workers in the administration of our immigration system.”
 That position paints immigrants as an economic threat; in fact, historically, they have been an economic engine.
 Other countries recognize this: Even as the U.S. makes it harder for universities to attract foreign-born students, Germany is working to enroll more of them.
 It’s an issue the U.S. will have to figure out, and soon—before high-value jobs go unfilled.